14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 Price: $12/user/mo | Free Tier: Yes (limited) | G2 Rating: 4.6/5

-Sourcery only does Python.
-That's the whole pitch.
-Where other tools treat Python like any other language, Sourcery actually understands list comprehensions, context managers, and dataclasses.
+Sourcery only does Python, and that's the whole pitch.
+Where other tools treat Python like any other language, Sourcery actually understands list comprehensions, context managers, and dataclasses at a native level.

 What makes it different: